romeerez/orchid-orm/packages/docs/src/guide/building-a-sample-app.md

 });
 ```

-Now simply copy-paste columns from your UserModel to this migration:
+Now simply copy-paste columns from your `UserTable` to this migration:

 ```ts
 import { change } from 'rake-db';